whcsu/whcsu.github.io/_pages/cv.md

 Resume
 ======
-Bachelor of Arts (English, Central South University), Master of Engineering (Computer Application Technology, Hunan University), Doctor of Science (Statistics, Central South University), Postdoctoral Fellow in Computer Science and Technology (Central South University), Postdoctoral Fellow in Biostatistics (University of California, Los Angeles (UCLA) School of Public Health).
+PhD in Statistics (Central South University), Professor.
+Postdoctoral Fellow in Computer Science and Technology (Central South University), Postdoctoral Fellow in Biostatistics (University of California, Los Angeles (UCLA) School of Public Health).
 Nationally Certified Senior Programmer and System Analyst.

 Mainly engaged in research in biomedical statistics and data science.
 Has published over 30 SCI-indexed papers as first or corresponding author and authored one textbook (published by China Machine Press).
 Has presided over multiple vertical projects, including two National Social Science Fund General Projects, a Key Project of the National Statistical Scientific Research Project, a Ministry of Education Humanities and Social Sciences Fund Project, two Hunan Social Science Fund General Projects, a Hunan Natural Science Fund General Project, as well as numerous enterprise-sponsored horizontal projects.